tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 The regular expression representing the UniProt idendifier ``[A-Z,0-9]*`` is enclosed in parenthesis.
 The parenthesis denote that the UniProt identifier is a group that we would like access to.
+In other words, the purpose of a group is to give the user access to a section of interest matched by the regular expression.

     >>> match.groups()